pelias/openstreetmap/README.md

 ## Clone and Install dependencies

-> For instructions on setting up Plias as a whole, see our [getting started guide](https://github.com/pelias/documentation/blob/master/getting_started_install.md).
+> For instructions on setting up Pelias as a whole, see our [getting started guide](https://github.com/pelias/documentation/blob/master/getting_started_install.md).
 Further instructions here pertain to the OSM importer only

 ```bash
 $ git clone https://github.com/pelias/openstreetmap.git && cd openstreetmap;